 Especially with the new EU privacy General Data Protection Regulation (GDPR) that came into effect in May 2018.
-GDPR will impact marketing and change the way marketing teams communicate with prospects and customers.
+GDPR has had an impact on marketing and has changed the way marketing teams communicate with prospects and customers.

 Another way to make email campaigns more relevant by personalizing them.

 Studies show that marketers who use personalization to make their emails more relevant earn 39% higher click through rates by as much as 139%!